Everything You Need to Know About Wearing White to a Wedding

 • Monica holds a bachelor's degree in journalism and mass communication from George Washington University's School of Media and Public Affairs

-While marriage ceremonies continue to evolve, one rule remains true: Wearing white to a wedding should be avoided at all costs.
-But with plenty of couples opting for unique wedding dress codes, relaxed ceremonies and out-of-the-box themes, you might be wondering: Can you wear white to a wedding?
+Though marriage ceremonies and receptions continue to evolve, one rule pervades: Generally, guests shouldn't wear white to a wedding.
+But with plenty of couples opting for unique wedding dress codes, relaxed events and out-of-the-box themes, you might be wondering: Can you ever wear white to a wedding as a guest?
 It's a common wedding guest attire etiquette question that still stumps attendees to this day.
-And while each wedding is different, some rules don't change.
-So, is it ever okay to wear white to a wedding?
-To help navigate this tricky topic, we've consulted industry experts and our fellow fashion editors at The Knot to share their insights on the matter.
+And while each wedding is different, there are some standard guidelines to follow.
+To help you navigate the rules regarding what not to wear to a wedding, I've consulted industry experts and my fellow fashion editors at The Knot to share their insights on the matter.

 In this article: